-Quivet Cellars focuses on extremely small production Cabernet Sauvignon (with a tiny production of Syrah) using the finest artisan techniques, hands on wine making, top vineyard sources and limited production often highly allocated French Oak barrels.
+Quivet Cellars focuses on extremely small production Cabernet Sauvignon (with a tiny production of Syrah) using the finest artisan techniques, hands on wine making, premium vineyard sources and limited production often highly allocated French oak barrels.
 Quivet Cellars is a partnership between four partners who all share a passion for fine wine.
-The name Quivet comes from Quivet Neck, a very historical area in eastern Massachusetts located on the bay side of Cape Cod’s geographical fishhook, with no traffic about a 90 minute drive from the center of Boston.
+The name Quivet comes from Quivet Neck, a very historical area in eastern Massachusetts located on the bay side of Cape Cod’s geographical fishhook, with no traffic about a 90-minute drive from the center of Boston.

-The Quivet Neck part of Cape Code including the community of Dennis was among the earlier settlements from Europeans in the United States – initially in 1639 only 32 years after the Mayflower landed at Plymouth Rock.
+The Quivet Neck part of Cape Code including the community of Dennis was among the earlier settlements from Europeans in the United States – founded in 1639 only 32 years after the Mayflower landed at Plymouth Rock.
 The Native American’s called part of this landscape Quivet.
 Like wine in Napa Valley, Quivet Neck historically has been home to a rich natural resource, in this case, salt.
-Salt was first mined from the deposits commercially around the Revolutionary War and became a valuable product among the colonial settlements.
+Salt was first mined from deposits commercially in the period of the Revolutionary War and became a valuable product among the colonial settlements.
 Later the site was home to a prosperous shipbuilding industry (the original clipper ships were called Shivericks).

 Several of the partners involved with Quivet have strong family ties to this east coast region.